LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/ReleaseNotes/all-releases.md

 The Latest SDK version are now using the XCFramework format.
 For more information on XCFramework, see [Apple documentation](https://help.apple.com/xcode/mac/11.4/#/dev6f6ac218b).

 {: .notice}
-SDK versions are not downgrade compatible
+SDK versions are not downgrade-compatible.

 {: .notice}
-SDK releases only supports 3 iOS versions, and each SDK release will state with versions it supports as part of the **Environmental Requirements**
+SDK releases only supports 3 iOS versions, and each SDK release will state with versions it supports as part of the **Environmental Requirements**.

 <hr/>